rafaljab/hello-playwright-ts/README.md

 # Hello Playwright (Typescript)
 This is an example implementation of automated tests using Playwright with Typescript.

+You can also check how this can be done using Playwright with Python (Pytest) here: [helloPlaywrightPy](https://github.com/rafaljab/helloPlaywrightPy).

 ## Features
 * Page Object Model
 * Pytest fixtures